citybound/citybound/game/environment/foliage/seeds/README.md

 #### Shrubs

-Shrubs are bushes with Woody Branches and are usually smaller than a tree.
+Shrubs are bushes with Woody Branches and are usually larger than a Bush and smaller than a Tree.
 Shrubs also have thicker foliage than that of a Bush.

 ### Flowers
 * Stems